owncloud-archive/documentation/developer_manual/core/theming.rst

     "nplurals=2; plural=(n != 1);"
   );

-Finally, you need to create another file ``owncloud/app/theme-example/l10n/de.json`` with the same translations that look like this:
+You then need to create a second translation file, ``owncloud/apps/theme-example/apps/files/l10n/de_DE.json``, which looks like this:

 .. code-block:: json